Edictum

 Workflow Reference

-Exact schema, supported conditions, and validation rules.
+Exact kind: Workflow schema and validation rules.

 Python SDK